kflynn808/python-password-generator/README.md

 ```
 usage: Python Password Generator [-h] [-s] [-c] [-n] [-r] [-l LENGTH]
+                                 [-cS COUNT_SPECIAL] [-cC COUNT_CAPITAL]
+                                 [-cN COUNT_NUMBERS]

 options:
   -h, --help            show this help message and exit
   -s, --special         Use special characters in the string (!,@,#,etc.)
   -c, --capitals        Use capital letters in the string
   -n, --numbers         Use numbers in the string
   -r, --random          Create a strong random string using all character
                         types (default: 16 char long)
   -l, --length LENGTH   Length of the string
+  -cS, --count-special COUNT_SPECIAL
+                        Count of special characters used in the string
+  -cC, --count-capital COUNT_CAPITAL
+                        Count of capital letters used in the string
+  -cN, --count-numbers COUNT_NUMBERS
+                        Count of numbers used in the string
 ```

 <h2>Example Usage</h2>